Skip to search Skip to content

 Filter Form Cell

 A filter form cell is used to filter one or more values under a filter category.
 It is commonly used in the filter pattern for sorting and grouping.
-Avoid using a filter form cell if the text is too long or if the number of values is more than 8.
-Use a list picker control [...]
+Compact width filter form cell on iPhone (left), regular full-width on iPad (right) Usage Do Use a filter form cell for short text and if the number [...]

 Category: UI Components